People Can Fly

-People Can Fly is a Polish video game developer based in Warsaw.
+PCF Group S.A., trading as People Can Fly (PCF), is a Polish video game developer based in Warsaw.
 The studio was founded in February 2002 by Adrian Chmielarz, previously the co-founder of Metropolis Software, together with acquaintances Michał Kosieradzki and Andrzej Poznański.
 The studio's first game was Painkiller (2004).
 Its success led to a deal with THQ for the game Come Midnight, which allowed the studio to expand.
 After the game was cancelled, People Can Fly found itself in financial trouble.
 Epic Games acquired a majority share in People Can Fly in August 2007 and collaborated with the studio on projects such as Bulletstorm (2011) and Gears of War: Judgment (2013).

 Epic bought the studio outright in August 2012.
 Chmielarz, Kosieradzki and Poznański subsequently left the studio and later founded The Astronauts.
 People Can Fly was rebranded Epic Games Poland in November 2013.
 The studio spun off under its former name and logo in June 2015 under the lead of chief executive officer Sebastian Wojciechowski.
 As of December 2024, the company employs roughly 500 or so people in eight locations.
 Its most recent game is Outriders, which was released on 1 April 2021.